skatkov/opencode-lightpanda/README.md

 # opencode-lightpanda
 A Lightpanda browser plugin/tool for OpenCode.
-Lightpanda browser is like WebFetch tool on steroids.
+It is like WebFetch tool on steroids.

 ## Features